 Certain Wild As The Wind Carrier Oils are used for hair and beard oils.

-Wild As The Wind Base Oils Are Suitable For:
+Wild As The Wind Carrier Oils Are Suitable For:

-- using in your household first aid kit (average 2% dilution of Essential Oils)
+- Using in your household first aid kit (average 2% dilution of Organic Essential Oils)

-- used to make face oils (2% dilution of Essential Oils)
+- Used to make face oils (2% dilution of Organic Essential Oils)

-- certain Carrier Oils can be used on their own for wound healing and scar healing
+- Certain Organic Carrier Oils can be used on their own for wounds and scars

-- many Carrier Oils have a natural SPF value
+- Many Organic Carrier Oils are thought to possess a natural SPF value

-Please refer to Using Essential Oils for the correct dilutions of essential oils and base oils.
+Please refer to How To Use Essential Oils for the correct dilutions of essential oils and carrier oils.

 Wild As The Wind Customer Ratings: